mihailrc/odotWorkshops/kubernetes/labs/lab3-dockerCompose/README.md

-The experience of running individual docker images is not that great.
-Can we improve it?
-Sure we can.
-We can use docker-compose to run a single command and run the entire application.
+## Chapter 3 - Docker Compose - Running multi container applications locally

+We were able to run the entire applications within 3 Docker containers but there was still one manual step.
+How can we deploy the entire application using a single command?

+This is the problem that Docker Compose solves.

 ### Docker compose
-A tool for defining and running multi container Docker applications.
+Docker compose is a tool for defining and running multi container Docker applications.
+Learn more about it from the [Official Documentation](https://docs.docker.com/compose/)